AlexJinlei/Autonomous_UAVs_Swarm_Mission/README.md

   <img src="Hardware_Configuration/TAROT_650/README_PICS/Tarot_Iron_Man_650_1280w.png" height="400">
 </p>

 Below is the fully assembled four Tarot Iron Man 650 drones.
+All drones are armed and are waiting for next command from companion computer.

 <p align="center">
   <img src="Hardware_Configuration/TAROT_650/README_PICS/Tarot_Iron_Man_650_Swarm.gif" width="600">
 </p>

 Below is the flight test.
 All drones work well.
-The flight time is about 40 minutes per fully charge.
+The flight time is more than 40 minutes per fully charge with all payload (Lidar, Stereo Vision Camera, Companion computer, and so on).
+The is a sufficient flight for most missions.
+The flight time is also the top rank in all off the shelf products.

 <p align="center">
   <img src="Hardware_Configuration/TAROT_650/README_PICS/Tarot650_Flight_Test.gif" width="600">